VHClarke/anvyl_integration_solutions_engineer/README.md

-# Anvyl Technical exercise for Integration Solutions Engineer
+# Anvyl Integration Solutions Engineer technical exercise

 ### 1) Anvyl allows you to create suppliers via API, please create a supplier called “[Your name]’s supplier” and provide us the supplier ID.